microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 First, install all of the pre-requisites on the master:

-    $ sudo apt-get install git build-essential docker.io
+    $ sudo apt-get install git build-essential docker.io conntrack

 ### Building Kubernetes ###
 We will need to build the `kubelet` and `kubeproxy` binaries for Windows from scratch _cross-compiling from Linux_, so is a non-issue by leveraging the [standard containerized build scripts](https://github.com/kubernetes/kubernetes/tree/master/build#key-scripts) leveraged in the Kubernetes project.

-Various permission denied errors are avoided by building the linux kubelet first, per the note at [acs-engine](https://github.com/Azure/acs-engine/blob/master/scripts/build-windows-k8s.sh#L176) of
+Various permission denied errors are avoided by building the Linux kubelet first, per the note at [acs-engine](https://github.com/Azure/acs-engine/blob/master/scripts/build-windows-k8s.sh#L176):

-> Due to what appears to be a bug in the Kubernetes Windows build system, one has to first build a linux binary to generate _output/bin/deepcopy-gen. Building to Windows w/o doing this will generate an empty deepcopy-gen.
+> Due to what appears to be a bug in the Kubernetes Windows build system, one has to first build a Linux binary to generate `_output/bin/deepcopy-gen`.
+Building to Windows w/o doing this will generate an empty `deepcopy-gen`.

-You can optionally execute this in a Vagrant box
+You can optionally execute this in a Vagrant box:

 ```bash
 DIST_DIR="${HOME}/kube/"